huawei-noah/bolt/README.md

 ## 1 Introduction

-Bolt is a light-weight inference framework for mobile devices.
-Bolt, as a universal deployment platform for all kinds of neural networks, aims to minimize the inference runtime as much as possible.
+Bolt is a light-weight inference toolbox for mobile devices.
+Bolt, as a universal deployment tool for all kinds of neural networks, aims to minimize the inference runtime as much as possible.
 Higher speed, better security and more efficient memory management are the advantages that Bolt strives to provide.

 ## 2 Features

-### 2.1 Supported Frameworks
+### 2.1 Supported Deep Learning Platform

 caffe, onnx, tflite, pytorch (via onnx), tensorflow (via onnx).